jbowens/jBBCode/README.md

 #### Running unit tests
 To run the unit tests,
 ensure that [phpunit](http://github.com/sebastianbergmann/phpunit) is installed, or install it through the composer dev dependencies.
-Then run `phpunit ./tests` from the project directory.
+Then run `phpunit` from the project directory.
 If you're adding new functionality, writing additional unit tests is a great idea.

 Author